galderz/datagrid-patterns/README.md

 ## Running Demo

-Starts the serves by executing:
+Starts the servers by executing:

     $ ./run-servers.sh